Planning Your Upgrade

 Click the Ellipsis (…) next to the package or package version you want to delete and select Delete.

 This deletes the packages (or the pointer to the package) from the management center.
 It does not delete packages from any devices where you already copied them.
-For management centers in high availability, it does not delete the package from the peer.
+For management center in high availability, it does not delete the package from the peer.

 In most cases, upgrading removes the related package from the upgraded appliance.